sena-00/bandit/README.md

 Now when using the command `file newdata`, you are looking at a bzip file.
 To decompress it, first rename the file with bz2 extension `mv newdata newdata.bz2`, then `bzip2 -d newdata.bz2`

+This whole process will repeat until we have a final, readable file with the password.